Heart-BreakOne/auto-honker-nitro-stream-racing/README.md

- # Adding an auto honker feature for The Nitro Stream Racing Continue Clicker extension for Chrome.
+ # Adding an automated in-race features for The Nitro Stream Racing Continue Clicker extension for Chrome.

+Honks<br>Use megas<br>Use power-ups

 Unfortunately the extension doesn't have a license and no github repo so the entire extension can't be reshared, but nothing prevents you as the user from editing it on your local machine.